james-stevens/handshake-ansible/README_HANDSHAKE_MAILSERVER.md

 The `SOA` and `NS` records are about controlling where the domain is published from, so will be up to you.

 The `TXT` record specifies which IP Addresses email for this domain is allowed to originate from.
-This is to help prevent people from spoofing email from your domains.
+This is to help prevent people from spoofing email from your domain.
 Some mail services, like GMail, will not accept email from a domain that does not have an SPF record.

-The two `A` records on the domain itself point to a pair of load-balancers that host the web site.
+The two `A` records on the domain itself point to a pair of load-balancers that run the TLS for the web site.

 The `A` record with the wild card (`82.68.70.166`) is the public IP Address of the container running the service.

-The container will provide an HTTPS service internally, so using eternal load-balancers is not necessary.
+The container does provide an HTTPS service internally, so using external load-balancers is not necessary.
 Therefore, you could just have

 ```